-Learning about and celebrating Día de los Muertos in your classroom can be a valuable learning experience for you and your students.
+Learning about Día de los Muertos in your classroom can be a valuable learning experience for you and your students.
 Explore the distinct origins of this day and Halloween—where they started, how they are celebrated and for whom they hold great importance.
 Further, discuss how and why people perceive the two holidays as the same when, in fact, they are not.

 Whatever you do, make sure you’re sensitive to students who may be absent during this time, as well as to students who may have strong emotions after remembering the death of a loved one.